ruedli/OctoPlugout/README.md

 ** v4.1 2021-09-16
 - To support Wifi / Web portal / mqtt / OTA /debugging the memory size became more important to manage.
-- Arduino IDE users must select "1Mb / 128k FS OTA:~438KB" under "flash size" in the "tools" menu.
+- Arduino IDE users must select "1Mb / FS none:~502KB" under "flash size" in the "tools" menu.
-- platformio users should load the attached flash definitio in edge.flash.1m128.ld by entering a line with board_build.ldscript = eagle.flash.1m128.ld in their platformio.ini file.
+- platformio users should load the attached flash definitio in edge.flash.1m.ld by entering a line with board_build.ldscript = eagle.flash.1m.ld in their platformio.ini file.
- 	   The file "eagle.flash.1m128.ld" is added for your convenience as of this v4.0 of OctoPlugout.
+ 	  The file "eagle.flash.1m.ld" is added for your convenience as of this v4.2 of OctoPlugout.

+** v4.2 2021-09-17
+- More stable build without FS: load script adapted for loading without filesystem.

 ## Requests / Future To Do List
 - DONE ~~Avoid switching off if Octoprint is running and not shutdown: even if you try to force it, with a non-monitored "long press"~~